Registering for an ORCID iD is quick and simple.

 This could be just adding extra initials that you might have used.

-Name variants could include a previous surname if you have changed your name through marriage or via deed poll.
+Name variants could include a previous surname if you have changed your name through marriage, gender re-assignment or via deed poll.

 Adding information to your ORCID profile is easy.
 It is up to you how much information you include and whether this information is public, restricted or private.